Luck Sometimes Visits a Fool

 Unfazed, Rodriguez continued, “Just say the word and I could give you better.”

-“Fraternization between junior and senior personnel is prohibited, Fuzzy.”
+“Fraternization between junior and senior personnel is prohibited, Fuzz.”
 It was true that Maker hadn’t been an officer very long.
 Also true that there were more experienced, older soldiers on the mission, but she was second-in-command, and most of her team didn’t like her to begin with, so there was no point in giving them any infractions to hold against her.
-Rodriguez had slept with most of the women in their unit, and some of the men, so shutting down his advances wasn’t a hardship.
-Only the soldiers on their level were on the same channel, but that wasn’t enough to keep the playboy in line.
+Rodriguez had slept with an impressive number of the women on their ship, and some of the men, so shutting down his advances wasn’t a hardship.
+On this mission, the soldiers on the same level of the mining station were on the same channel, but that wasn’t enough to keep the playboy in line.